 When the West Approach Bridge North project is complete, overall traffic volumes are not expected to significantly increase in Montlake.
 As shown below, travel volumes will be approximately the same after this phase is operational as they are under current conditions.
 Click the graphic to open as a larger PDF (5.94 mb).

-How will WSDOT protect local communities from traffic?
+How will WSDOT manage traffic in local neighborhoods?

-In order to protect local communities from traffic, WSDOT will:
+In order to manage traffic in local neighborhoods, WSDOT will:

 - Add capacity to the Montlake interchange with an additional westbound lane of storage on Lake Washington Boulevard between 24th Avenue and Montlake Boulevard.

 - Clearly mark “local access only” routes to discourage traffic from traveling into local neighborhoods.

 - Coordinate with the city of Seattle on neighborhood traffic management strategies.

 - Check out the Neighborhood Traffic Management Plan for additional details and information.
 This plan is a living document that will be updated as future phases of the I‐5 to Medina project are funded and implemented.